 Our intellectual property strategy centers on obtaining patent protection for our proprietary technologies and product candidates.
-As of June 30, 2013, our patent portfolio had a total of 459 issued patents worldwide and 477 pending patent applications worldwide that we own or license from third parties.
-We seek to protect our TAP technology and our product candidates through a multi-pronged approach.
-In this regard, we have patents and patent applications covering antibodies and other cell-binding agents, linkers, maytansinoid and other cell-killing agents, and complete antibody-drug conjugates, or immunoconjugates, comprising these components and methods of making and using each of the above.
+As of June 30, 2014, our patent portfolio had a total of 472 issued patents worldwide and 569 pending patent applications worldwide that we own or license from third parties.
+We seek to protect our ADC technology and our product candidates through a multi-pronged approach.
+In this regard, we have patents and patent applications covering antibodies and other cell-binding agents, linkers, cell-killing agents (e.g., tubulin-acting maytansinoids and DNA-acting cell-killing agents), and complete ADCs, comprising these components and methods of making and using each of the above.
 Typically, multiple issued patents and pending patent applications cover various aspects of each product candidate.

-We currently own 42 issued U.S. patents covering various embodiments of our maytansinoid technology including claims directed to certain maytansinoids, antibody-maytansinoid conjugates and other cell-binding agents used with maytansinoids, and methods of making and using the same.
+We consider our cell-killing agent technology to be a key component of our overall corporate strategy.
+We currently own 43 issued U.S. patents covering various embodiments of our maytansinoid technology including claims directed to certain maytansinoids, antibody-maytansinoid conjugates and other cell-binding agents used with maytansinoids, and methods of making and using the same.
 In all cases, we have received or are applying for comparable patents in other jurisdictions including Europe and Japan.
 We have issued patents that cover numerous aspects of the manufacture of both our DM1 and DM4 cell-killing agents.
 These issued patents remain in force until various times between 2020 and 2026.
 We also have several composition of matter patents covering various aspects of our DM4 cell-killing agent and antibody-maytansinoid conjugates incorporating DM4 that are expected to remain in force until 2024-2025.
+We have one issued U.S. patent covering various aspects of our DNA-acting cell-killing agents, which will expire in 2030.
+We also have seven additional pending U.S. patent applications disclosing and claiming may other related embodiments of this technology.
+Patents that may issue from these applications will, if issued, expire between 2030 and 2033.
+In all cases, we are also applying for comparable patents in other jurisdictions, including Europe and Japan.

-Our intellectual property strategy also includes pursuing patents directed to linkers, antibodies, conjugation methods, immunoconjugate formulations and the use of specific antibodies and immunoconjugates to treat certain diseases.
+Our intellectual property strategy also includes pursuing patents directed to linkers, antibodies, conjugation methods, ADC formulations and the use of specific antibodies and ADCs to treat certain diseases.
 In this regard, we have issued patents and pending patent applications related to many of our linker technologies.
-These issued patents, expiring in 2021-2029, and any patents which may issue from the patent applications, cover antibody-maytansinoid conjugates using these linkers.
-We also have issued U.S. patents and pending patent applications covering methods of assembling immunoconjugates from their constituent antibody, linker and cell-killing agent moieties.
-These issued patents will expire in 2021-2027, while any patents that may issue from pending patent applications also covering various aspects of these technologies will, if issued, expire between 2021 and 2034.
-We also have issued patents and pending patent applications related to monoclonal antibodies that may be a component of a TAP compound or may be developed as a therapeutic, or "naked," antibody anticancer compound.
-Among these patents is an issued U.S. patent claiming a method of humanizing murine antibodies to avoid their detection by the human immune system.
-We have received patents in other jurisdictions, including Europe and Japan, that correspond to our antibody humanization U.S. patent.
-These patents will expire between 2013 and 2014.
+These issued patents, expiring in 2021-2031, and any patents which may issue from the patent applications, cover antibody-maytansinoid conjugates using these linkers.
+We also have issued U.S. patents and pending patent applications covering methods of assembling ADCs from their constituent antibody, linker and cell-killing agent moieties.
+These issued patents will expire in 2021-2030, while any patents that may issue from pending patent applications also covering various aspects of these technologies will, if issued, expire between 2021 and 2034.
+We also have issued patents and pending patent applications related to monoclonal antibodies that may be a component of an ADC compound or may be developed as a therapeutic, or "naked," antibody anticancer compound.

 We expect our continued work in each of these areas will lead to other patent applications.
 In all such cases, we will either be the assignee or owner of such patents or have an exclusive license to the technology covered by the patents.
-For example, we also own issued patents covering proprietary derivatives of non-maytansinoid cell-killing molecules.
-However, we do not currently consider these additional patent families to be material to our business.